 The shy author’s guide to book promotion

-Getting “out there” and talking about the book can be downright painful for shy people or those who prefer to write, not talk.
-Then there are those who aren’t shy, but aren’t comfortable in situations that make them feel like they’re the center of attention.
 Still others are afraid they will be labeled as “shameless self-promoters.”
 Can you blame them?
 I’ve seen some who are beyond “shameless” – they’re downright undignified.

-Problem: Pro-actively promoting my book makes me feel self-conscious.
+Problem: Proactively promoting my book makes me feel self-conscious.
 I don’t like calling attention to myself.

-Solution: Flip your perspective.
-You’re not talking about or calling attention to yourself – you’re calling attention to your book.
 You wrote that book to educate, entertain, or inform a certain audience.
 You won’t be able to do that if they don’t know about it.
 You’re doing them a favor by doing as much as you can to help them see how your book will help.
-Shift your focus from yourself to the people who will benefit from reading your book and you’ll relax and maybe even enjoy that media interview.

 Problem: I don’t like talking.
 I’d rather be writing.